PithyRants/Moon/_posts/2022-05-04-vmlol-post.md

 VMworld has nearly twenty years of brand awareness, i'll just rename it to something akin to steamed vegetables! *...pats self on back.*

-### VMware Explore the rushed code 2022
+### VMware Explore paying to be a QA tester in your prod environment.

-### VMware Explore the understaffed GSS teams 2022

-### VMware Explore the gaslighting done by engineering teams dismissing your findings 2022
+### VMware Explore the gaslighting done by engineering teams dismissing your findings.

-### VMware Explore the invoice and realign your priorities 2022
+### VMware Explore the invoice and realign your priorities.

-### VMware Explore regressive migration strategies 2022
+### VMware Explore regressive migration strategies.